 United States and Washington Constitutional provisions including, but not limited to, the right of privacy and freedom of association.
 In addition to these exemptions, RCW 42.56.070(9) prohibits providing lists of individuals requested for commercial purposes, and SIA may not do so unless specifically authorized by law.

 The above list is for informational purposes only and is not intended to cover all possible exemptions to the Public Records Act.
 Under appropriate circumstances, SIA may also rely upon other legal exemptions which are not set forth above or contained within the Public Records Act.

 Cost of Printed Copies and Mailing

 Fifteen (15) cents per page for all requests is the cost of providing photocopies or printed copies of electronic records in response to public records requests.
 Payment may be made by check or money order to Spokane International Academy.
-SIA will also charge actual costs of mailing, including the cost of shipping container or envelope.
+SIA will also charge actual costs of mailing, including the cost of shipping containers or envelopes.